freakymind/ApplicationNode/Node-Typescript/README.md

 # Project Structure

+Note :- To get the proper structure please click edit button of this file.

 The idea is to follow different layers of architecture for this application.
 Where the UI layer will be fully design and mantained by Flutter or any other Front-End framework, Bussiness logic and Database access will be mantained here.